Write and run SwiftUI

 WebGPU canvas atan2 + fract

-The 177 KB libMetal WASM tokenises ~106 keywords, lowers to MIR with 90+ builtin rewrites, then emits WGSL plus a JSON pipeline-metadata sidecar — the same library you'd link against in C. Edit in the playground →
+The 177 KB libMetal WASM tokenises ~106 keywords, lowers to MIR with 90+ builtin rewrites, then emits WGSL plus a JSON pipeline-metadata sidecar — the same library you'd link against in C. Open in Studio →

 71K